sdancer75/DOS4GigaBytes/README.md

 ![Image under DosBox](Screenshot_1.jpg)

-PS:DosBox is crashing, but the old days I had been used a lot to my Apps.
+PS:DosBox is crashing now (too much system programming in protected mode), but the in the old days, I had been used a lot to my Apps.
+I am sure it still works in a clean MS DOS system.
+Anyway its there, to remember and to dictate the young (which they are using Rich Visual IDEs) explorers.